 3. Pass up the ginger beer and go natural

-The regular Moscow mule uses ginger beer, which, just like other beers, has lots of carbohydrates (at least 10 grams of carbs per bottle).
-To make your very own keto version, we recommend using fresh ginger to achieve a more natural flavor while keeping out of extra sugar and calories.
+The regular Moscow mule uses ginger beer that has lots of carbohydrates just like other beers (at least 10 grams of carbs per bottle).
+To make your very own keto version, we recommend using fresh ginger to achieve a more natural flavor while keeping out of extra sugar and Moscow mule calories.

 Traditional Moscow mule is not keto-friendly as it contains high-carb ginger beer.
 But with the appropriate amount of the right ingredients, you can easily create your very own Keto Moscow mule recipe that will allow you to embrace the drink lover in you while regulating your daily calorie intake.